 1. The extraordinary contemporary changes in the publishing industry are founded on software as much as any other development.
 Without the digitization of print (via software) and the creation of the Internet and then the Web (via software) none of the changes that are taking place in publishing today would have been possible.
 We start with software and move forward from there.

-2. There are two sides to the impact of software on publishing.
-While trying to understand the changes in the future of publishing we tend to focus on the “meta-changes” — primarily the Web.
-It’s too easy to forget that millions of print pages are being generated worldwide every day by page layout applications like Adobe InDesign and QuarkXPress (and many supporting products), and that the new versions of these programs are having a more subtle, yet perhaps equally profound impact on where publishing is headed.
+3. There are two sides to the impact of software on publishing.
+While trying to understand the changes in the future of publishing we tend to focus on the “meta-changes” — primarily the web.
+It’s too easy to forget that millions of print pages are being generated worldwide every day by page layout applications like Adobe InDesign and (still) QuarkXPress, and that the new versions of these programs are having a more subtle, yet perhaps equally profound impact on where publishing is headed.

-4. The pace of development in software development (and also of course in hardware development) is, if anything, increasing, and making it hugely challenging for publishing practitioners to factor in these developments into their assessments of where publishing is headed.
+3. The pace of software development (and of course hardware development) is, if anything, increasing, and making it hugely challenging for publishing practitioners to factor in these developments into their assessments of where publishing is headed.

 Overview of Software’s Impact on the Future of Publishing

 This section was at first to have been titled “Software and Hardware.”
-But I believe that hardware has a very different influence on the future of publishing than does software.
+But I believe that hardware has a very different influence on the future of publishing than does software, and I consider it separately.
 Clearly the Apple iPod, iPhone and their offspring, as well as many other nascent hardware technologies, will have a tremendous influence on the future of publishing.
 But software deserves to be visited separately.
 Whether its impact is greater or lesser than the developments in hardware is worthy of much debate.
 Both are progressing at a breathtaking pace, and influencing publishing in extraordinary ways.
 (I’ll be adding a section on Hardware presently.)

 Examining software in the context of the future of publishing is an enormous challenge.
 We can start small: a review of the latest version of Adobe InDesign or QuarkXPress.
 We can then broaden the context and look at the technologies surrounding digital asset management and content management.
 But we must go further, and look at the infrastructural changes in software-based technologies, largely built on XML, which now appear certain to assert the greatest impact on where publishing is headed.